shamrin/olefield/README.markdown

 Then send me an email telling me what you get ;-)

-I have only tested `olefield` with Microsoft Access&reg; 2007.
+I have only tested `olefield` with Microsoft Access 2007.